EU Commission says does not expect decisions from conference call on Greece

 “It will be an opportunity to get an update from the institutions on where we stand, what progress has been made,” a spokeswoman for the European Commission said.
 “We don’t expect any particular decisions.”

-She added that experts were working with Greek counterparts to draft a memorandum of understanding for a three-year loan program worth up to 86 billion euros.
+She added that experts were working with Greek counterparts to draft a memorandum of understanding for a three-year loan programme worth up to 86 billion euros.
+(Reporting by Julia Fioretti and Robert-Jan Bartunek; Editing by Paul Taylor)